launchscout/live-templates/README.md

 ## Template syntax

 The template syntax is provided by the [templize](https://github.com/dy/templize) library.
 Expressions are surrounded by `{{}}`.
-See templize docs for all supported feature.
+See templize docs for all supported expressions and features.

 ## Sending events